pyrmont/articles.inqk.net/src/_posts/2022-05-31-podcasts-spring-2022.md

 - [The REPL](https://www.therepl.net/): I thought this interview show about people in the Clojure ecosystem was back when there were a flurry of episodes in September and October but it's gone dark again.
 Maybe it's just sleeping?

 - [Revisionist History](https://revisionisthistory.com/): Host Malcolm Gladwell's podcast about overlooked and misunderstood historical incidents lacks the zing it had when it first launched but is that such a problem?
-Sometimes you just want something reliably interesting.
+Sometimes you just want something reliably, if only moderately, interesting.

 - [The Rewatchables](https://www.theringer.com/the-rewatchables): I'm technically subscribed to this but I now only listen to episodes for films that pique my interest.
 The format of a rotating crew of guests from Bill Simmons's Ringer Podcast Network does help keep things relatively fresh.

-- [**Slow Boring**](https://www.slowboring.com): Matt Yglesias is another of my favourite bloggers whose work I now 'read' via a paid podcast (available to his Substack subscribers).
-While this is like Ben Thompson's Stratechery, Yglesias unfortunately doesn't follow the Stratechery approach and record each post himself.
+- [**Slow Boring**](https://www.slowboring.com): Matt Yglesias is another blogger whose work I now 'read' via a paid podcast (available to his Substack subscribers).
+While this is like Ben Thompson's Stratechery, Yglesias unfortunately doesn't follow Thompson's approach and record each post himself.
 Instead, paid-podcast platform Curio records some of his posts and then permits Yglesias to make these available to his subscribers.
+I'd pay extra for a podcast that included all of them.

 - [Slow Burn](https://slate.com/podcasts/slow-burn): I admit I wasn't particularly interested in the LA Riots of 1992 that formed the basis of season six but, if anything, that makes it all the more impressive that it drew me in.
 Season seven is about to begin and will look at _Roe v Wade_.

 - [Software Sessions](https://www.softwaresessions.com): I said last year that this was my favourite programming interview show but that might have been the kiss of death.
-The episodes over the past year haven't really hit for me and while I still like host Jeremy Jung, this might have fallen off the Currently Subscribed list by next year.
+The episodes over the past year haven't really hit for me and while I still like host Jeremy Jung, this might fall off the Currently Subscribed list by next year.

 - [The Stratechery Podcast](https://stratechery.com): I began listening to this last year as a way to follow Ben Thompson's writing and it was one of my favourite podcasts of the year.
 So much so, in fact, that I wish more of the bloggers I want to follow recorded their posts as podcasts.
 I should note that it is a members-only perk so you do need to pay to listen.

 - [Swift by Sundell](https://www.swiftbysundell.com): I mention below that after the birth of our third child, I've just found I don't have time for programming and that's led me to wonder multiple times if I should unsubscribe from this podcast.
-I've kept it around because iOS is the platform I'm most interested in making things for and John Sundell does a good job using these interviews to follow developments in the Swift language.
+I've kept it around because iOS is the platform I'm most interested in developing for and John Sundell does a good job using these interviews to document developments in Swift and the Apple development ecosystem more broadly.

 - [Swiftly Speaking](https://www.hackingwithswift.com/interviews): This is another podcast that may be with us in name only.
 Host Paul Hudson conducted one interview since last year's post and that interview was in June.
 Not a great sign.